smokeytempo/valchecker/readme.md

 - You may only use the Software with Valorant accounts for which you have legal access and ownership.
 - You shall not use the Software in any way that violates any applicable law, regulation, or third-party rights, including Riot Games' terms of service.

-## Third-Party Content
+## Disclaimer of Liability
+The Software is provided "as is" without any warranties or guarantees of any kind.
+The developer of the Software ("Developer") disclaims all warranties, whether express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

+- **No Responsibility for Misuse**: The Developer is not responsible for any consequences, damages, or liabilities arising from the use of the Software against its intended design, including but not limited to unauthorized access or misuse of Valorant accounts.
-The only official distribution of the Software is available at [https://github.com/LIL-JABA/valchecker](https://github.com/LIL-JABA/valchecker).
+- **Third-Party Content**: The only official distribution of the Software is available at [https://github.com/LIL-JABA/valchecker](https://github.com/LIL-JABA/valchecker).
 The Developer is not responsible for the content, functionality, or consequences of using any copies, forks, or modifications of the Software obtained from other sources.

-By using this software, you acknowledge that you have read, understood, and agree to be bound by these terms and conditions.
-If you do not agree to the terms, you must not use the software.
+**By using this software, you acknowledge that you have read, understood, and agree to be bound by these terms and conditions.
+If you do not agree to the terms, you must not use the software.**